enthought/traits/docs/source/traits_user_manual/defining.rst

 from very simple to very sophisticated.
 The following section presents some of the simpler, more commonly used forms.

+.. warning:: Unless otherwise stated as safe to do so, avoid naming attributes with the prefix 'trait' or '_trait'.
+This is to prevent existing methods on ``HasTraits`` from being overshadowed.

 .. index:: predefined traits

 .. _predefined-traits: